One of the most common specialty procedures that we offer in our Conroe practice is therapeutic crown lengthening.

 If you’ve suffered from extensive gum disease, you probably have a good understanding of tissue attachment levels and bone support.
 In areas where there are deep pockets involved (which are nearly impossible to clean on your own) we may recommend having therapeutic crown lengthening, also known as pocket reduction surgery.

 Pocket reduction — as the name suggests — reduces the depth of your periodontal pockets by removing excessive detached gingiva around each tooth.
 Although more tooth surface is exposed (as with restorative crown lengthening) you can enjoy a healthier oral environment by being able to physically clean shallower gum pockets as you brush and floss each day.

 You may want to consider pocket reduction if you continually exhibit signs of periodontitis around specific teeth, regardless of ongoing periodontal therapies.

-Dr. Kip Saunders is your trusted periodontal expert in The Woodlands.
+We have your trusted periodontal expert in The Woodlands.
 We’ve been serving the greater Conroe community since 1984, working closely with North Houston dentists to provide specialized care to their patients.

 Request a no-pressure consultation at our practice in The Woodlands today!

 The Woodlands, TX 77380

 MON - TUE7:00 am-4:00 pm